Jules Koundé: Barcelona

 On 29 July 2022, Barcelona announced an agreement with Sevilla for the transfer of Koundé.
 Koundé missed Barcelona's first match of the La Liga season against Rayo Vallecano as the club could not register him as they were over the league's salary cap limit.
 He also missed Barcelona's second league match against Real Sociedad on 21 August for the same reason.
-Koundé was registered with La Liga on 26 August, and made his official debut for the club two days later in a 4–0 win over Real Valladolid at the Camp Nou.
+Koundé was registered with La Liga on 26 August, and made his official debut for the club two days later in a 4–0 home win over Real Valladolid.

 On 16 January 2023, Barcelona won the 2023 Supercopa de España, following a 3–1 victory over El Clásico rivals Real Madrid in the final, as Koundé won his first silverware with the club.
 On 14 May 2023, he scored his first goal for Barça in a 4–2 win against Espanyol away at RCDE Stadium, a victory that secured Barcelona as La Liga champions.
+Towards the end of his debut season, reports from Spain stated that Koundé wanted a transfer away from Barcelona, due to manager Xavi playing him at right-back instead of his preferred centre-back position.